ligato/docs/docs/developer-guide/kvscheduler.md

 ---

-The KV Scheduler splits transaction processing into two stages: simulation and execution.
+The KV Scheduler splits [transaction processing](https://github.com/ligato/vpp-agent/blob/9e4fee3138c423ed33af72ca5ea5d41b868324c1/plugins/kvscheduler/txn_process.go#L117) into several stages.

 - **Simulation:**
-    - Set of sequenced operations referred to as the *transaction plan*.
+    - generates the transaction plan consisting of a set of _planned operations_.
     - _DOES NOT_ perform CRUD callbacks to descriptors.
     - Assumes no failures.
 </br>
 </br>
 - **Execution:**
-    - Set of executed operations in the correct order.
+    - Executes operations sorted in the correct order.
-    - If any operation fails, reverts applied changes, unless the `BestEffort` mode is enabled.
-In this case, the KV Scheduler attempts to apply the maximum possible set of required changes. `BestEffort` is the default for resync.
+    - If any operation fails, it reverts to applied changes, unless the `BestEffort` mode is enabled.
+In the best effort case, the KV Scheduler attempts to apply the maximum possible set of required changes. `BestEffort` is the default for resync.

-Following simulation, the KV Scheduler generates transaction metadata and the transaction plan.
+Following simulation, The KV Scheduler generates transaction metadata associated with the transaction plan.
 This process happens before execution to inform you of pending operations.
 Note this process occurs even if any of the operations cause the agent to crash.

-After the transaction has executed, the set of completed operations and encountered errors is printed.
+After the transaction has executed, the set of completed operations and encountered errors prints to a log.
+You can view the transaction logs using the [agentctl config history](../user-guide/agentctl.md#config) command, or the [KV Scheduler transaction history REST API](../api/api-kvs.md#transaction-history).

 The example below shows a transaction output log.
 Observe that the planned operations match the executed operations which indicates no errors .
 ```